atutka/data-warehouse/README.md

 ##### Postman #####

-In directory `postman` is exported collection with example requests.
+In directory `Postman` is exported collection with example requests.
 You can import it to your Postman app.
+There are also some simple sample requests that can be used.

+##### Running instance #####

+Application is running on server with address http://54.38.159.208:8080.
+It has imported data from the file given in description.